ADHD and Productivity: Systems for the Neurodivergent Mind

 The Friction Trap

 Most productivity systems fail because they assume a linear path from intention to action.
 People with ADHD often struggle with "task paralysis," where the sheer number of steps in a project creates a cognitive overload.
 They try to use complex planners or rigid schedules, which eventually become another source of guilt when they inevitably fall behind.
-This leads to the "shame cycle," where the emotional weight of past failures prevents future attempts.
+This leads to the "shame cycle" where the emotional weight of past failures prevents future attempts.

 The consequences are tangible: chronic stress, "all-or-nothing" thinking, and eventual occupational burnout.
 A real-world example is the "Wall of Awful"—a term coined by Brendan Mahan—representing the emotional barrier built from past failures.
 Every time you approach a task, you’re not just fighting the task; you’re fighting every time you failed at it before.
 Without specific systems to dismantle this wall, even the best apps like Notion or Trello remain empty and unused.